June 30, 2010

 Phil Harris?

-I won't spoil what happens next here, mainly because it's a slasher and there isn't much to spoil, but suffice it to say that once it hits the fan, shit get's seriously frigging crazy aboard the death boat.
+I won't spoil what happens next here, mainly because it's a slasher flick and there isn't much to spoil, but suffice it to say that once it hits the fan, shit gets seriously frigging crazy aboard the death boat.
 Iceland could be re-named "Bloodland" and it would somehow be fitting after this movie.

 Ouch.

-It's a bit choppy and awkward throughout, and most of the plot elements and characters were borrowed from other genre movies (TCM, Wrong Turn, etc...), but it was bloody enough and fun enough to make me happy in the end.
+It's a bit choppy and awkward throughout, and most of the plot elements and characters were borrowed from other genre movies (TCM, Wrong Turn, etc...), but it was bloody enough and fun enough to make us happy in the end.
 There's even a part that made me laugh pretty hard; be on the lookout for the "I'll be right back, don't you move!" scene involving the rapist deckhand...
 Oh no he didn't!
 Oh yes he did, and I LOL'd.
 Hard.

 ... and random lesbian snogging is always a bonus, no?

-The Bad- One of the film's killers reminded me a lot of the late, great Captain Phil Harris from the Discovery Channel show, Deadliest Catch.
+One of the film's killers reminded me a lot of the late, great Captain Phil Harris from the Discovery Channel show, The Deadliest Catch.
 A great show and a great guy, this movie just made me think about him and his recent death, and it bummed me out a little.

 R.I.P.
-Capt.
-Phil.
+Captain Phil.
 Thanks for being awesome.

 "Sorry baby, you ain't my type."

-The Gory- The gore factor in this movie is pretty high, as we get all sorts of nastiness including, but not limited to; vomit, eye violence, throat slashing, impalement, axe violence, exploding heads, blood body paint, people burning alive, rape, and yes, we do get some pretty awesome harpoon violence!
-The kind you mount on a boat, not carry.
+The gore factor in this movie is pretty high, as we get all sorts of nastiness including, but not limited to; vomit, eye violence, throat slashing, impalement, axe violence, exploding heads, blood body paint, people burning alive, rape, and yes, we do get some pretty awesome harpoon violence! *The kind you mount on a boat, not carry.

 Oh yeah, that's the good stuff.

-Iceland hate whales.
+People in Iceland hate whales.
 They seem to hate American Hippies too.
 Also, never fuck with the quiet Asian chick, or she will teach you a harsh lesson.

 We cant pronounce your name, Pihla Viitala, but that doesn't mean we don't love you.